Jewish mythology: Talmud

 The Jewish people's tendency to adopt the neighboring pagan practices, denounced as it had been by the Jewish prophets, returned with force during the Talmudic period.
 However, almost no mythology was borrowed until the Midrashic and Talmudic periods, when what can be described as mysticism emerged in the kabbalistic schools.

 Shedim

 One such aspect was the appearance of the shedim; these became ubiquitous to the ordinary Jews with the increased access to the study of the Talmud after the invention of the printing press.

 Dreams

 The classical rabbis themselves were at times not free from sharing in the popular beliefs.
 Thus, while there is a whole catalog of prognostications by means of dreams in Ber.
-55 et seq., and Rabbi Johanan claimed that those dreams are true which come in the morning or are dreamed about us by others, or are repeated, Rabbi Meïr declares that dreams help not and injure not.
+55 et seq., and instructions for ameliorating those dreams and Rabbi Johanan claimed that those dreams are true which come in the morning or are dreamed about us by others, or are repeated, Rabbi Meïr declares that dreams help not and injure not.
 Dream interpretation is not however a factor in considering mythologyfication of Talmud knowledge since it was at the time a part of the wider nascent development of what later became the discipline of Psychology, and also incorporated Astrology, and effect of digestion on behaviour.